jdacjohn/cra-investments/wp-content/plugins/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 3.3 =
+Tested for compatibility with WP 4.4.1.
+Added support for http://.

 = 3.2 =
 Tested for compatibility with WP 4.1.
 Improved architecture to reduce the number of queries